Social Security Disability Insurance: Related programs

 Regardless of a person's age, after receiving SSDI benefits for 24 months, they are eligible for Medicare, including Part A (hospital benefits), Part B (medical benefits), and Part D (drug benefits).
-The date of Medicare eligibility is measured from the date of eligibility for SSDI (generally 6 months after the start of disability), not the date when the first SSDI payment was received.
+The date of Medicare eligibility is measured from the date of eligibility for SSDI (generally six months after the start of disability), not the date when the first SSDI payment was received.

-Individuals receiving SSDI may qualify for Supplemental Security Income if they have limited income and resources.
-For example, a disabled individual who worked in Social Security covered employment and who has limited income and resources may receive a Social Security disability benefit (due to employment prior to disability) and a partial SSI benefit (due to limited income and resources).
-The Social Security Administration, which administers both SSDI and SSI, uses the same definition of disability for adults in each program.
+People receiving SSDI may qualify for Supplemental Security Income if they have limited income and resources.
+For example, a disabled person who worked in Social Security-covered employment and who has limited income and resources may receive an SSDI benefit (due to employment before disability) and a partial SSI benefit (due to limited income and resources).
+SSA, which administers both SSDI and SSI, uses the same definition of disability for adults in each program.

-The Department of Veterans Affairs (VA) uses a different definition of disability than the Social Security program, but individuals may qualify for benefits under each program depending on the severity of the disability.
-While the Social Security Administration does not use VA disability ratings per se, it will examine VA medical records as part of the applicant's medical information.
-In addition, individuals who are rated 100 percent disabled by the VA will receive fast-track review of their cases by SSA if they apply for SSDI.
+The Department of Veterans Affairs (VA) uses a different definition of disability, but people may qualify for benefits under each program depending on the severity of the disability.
+While SSA does not use VA disability ratings, it examines VA medical records as part of applicants' medical information.
+In addition, people rated 100% disabled by the VA receive fast-track review of their cases if they apply for SSDI.

 The Ticket to Work program is administered by SSA and provides free employment support services to SSDI recipients seeking to return to the workforce.

-While not part of SSDI, some individuals hold disability insurance coverage obtained through an employer or through the private insurance markets.
-Five states (California, New York, New Jersey, Rhode Island, and Hawaii) operate programs that provide temporary disability benefits.
+Some people have disability insurance coverage through an employer or the private insurance markets.
+Five states (California, New York, New Jersey, Rhode Island, and Hawaii) have programs that provide temporary disability benefits.

 Impact

-According to a 2021 study, which used variation induced by an age-based eligibility rule as a way to draw causal inferences, SSDI substantially reduced the financial distress of disabled individuals.
+According to a 2021 study that used variation induced by an age-based eligibility rule as a way to draw causal inferences, SSDI substantially reduced disabled people's financial distress.
 The study finds that SSDI "reduces the likelihood of bankruptcy by 20 percent, foreclosure by 33 percent, and home sale by 15 percent."

-Still not much is known about the health benefits of SSDI.
-A 2024 study, which exploited the random assignment of administrative law judges to cases, found that benefit allowance increases mortality for individuals on the margin of being allowed versus denied benefits.
-However, the study also finds evidence that benefit receipt reduces mortality for less healthy beneficiaries and those with expensive health conditions such as cancer.
+Little is known about SSDI's health benefits.
+A 2024 study that exploited the random assignment of administrative law judges to cases found that benefit allowance increases mortality for people on the margin of being allowed versus denied benefits, but also finds evidence that benefits reduce mortality for less healthy beneficiaries and those with expensive health conditions such as cancer.